Skip to main content

 Manual tests

-There are predefined xpm actions available to manually run various tests on the local development machine.
+There are predefined xpm actions available to manually execute various tests on the local development machine.

-It is recommended to begin by performing some clean-ups (not necessary after the initial git clone):
+It is recommended to commence by performing some clean-ups (not necessary following the initial git clone):

 xpm run deep-clean -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests